Last updated on January 11th, 2019 at 04:57 pm

 Are you wondering what to wear at Disneyland while pregnant?
 Comfortable footwear is the most important thing.

-For me, these FitFlops are my favorite because they kept my feet cool.
 However, if you are nervous about open toed shoes at Disneyland, wear your most comfortable athletic shoes.

 But, I’m sure you also want to look cute while pregnant at Disney, right?